slavielle/grabbag/README.md

-# Grabbag - Grab object with ease for PHP
+# Grabbag - Grab objects with ease for PHP

 ## Installation
 ```